pmean/build-website/text/13/ready-for-testing.md

 categories:
 - Blog post
 tags:
+- Obsolete pages
 output: html_document
 ---

+This post is obsolete, but I decided to keep it around for nostalgic reasons.

+<!---More--->

 I've decided for quite some time that I need to move from a website to a blog.

-<!---More--->

 A blog automates many of the features that I have in my website.
 In particular, you can use tags to organize pages.
 Right now I do this manually with my "category" pages, but it is tedious.